lanre-edun/vls_threshold_adjustments/README.md

   - adjusted_age_gamma_frechet: using age-specific parameters from PHIA calibration
   - adjusted_sex_gamm_frechet: using sex-specific parameters from PHIA calibration
-  - adjusted_pareto: using plausible paramaters for the Pareto distribution Step 6: Pareto simulations: using plausible parameters for the Pareto distribution we explore the lower bound of the location parameter required to achieve different levels of VLS
+  - adjusted_pareto: using plausible paramaters for the Pareto distribution
+6. Pareto simulations: using plausible parameters for the Pareto distribution we explore the lower bound of the location parameter required to achieve different levels of VLS
-Step 7: Sensitivity analyses: repeat analyses using subset of people with HIV experienced on ART (>12 months) and from earlier PHIAs.
+7. Sensitivity analyses: repeat analyses using subset of people with HIV experienced on ART (>12 months) and from earlier PHIAs.

 # Plots
 Code for scatter plots comparing adjusted vs. observed VLS estimates are in scripts for step 5, while code for other plots and tables are in exploration and figures script.